Jazper55555/Music-Match/README.md

 python cli.py
 ```

-## File Overview
+## File Struture

-Below, you will find the *Directory Tree Structure*, *File Introductions*, and *Database Structure* which all have basic breakdowns of the included files.
+Below, you will find the *Directory Tree Structure*, *Database Structure*, and *File Overview* sections which all have basic breakdowns of the included files.

 ### Directory Tree Structure